ket-c/flutter_movies/README.md

-# flutter movies by FlutterGrammers
+# flutter movies

-A Movie Streaming App buid with Flutter
+A Movie Streaming App built with Flutter as communicty contribution in teaching and learning of flutter in FlutterGrammers WhatsApp Group

 ## Getting Started